cleverage/eav-manager/Documentation/Cookbooks/translations.md

 # Translating attributes

 You can always choose to translate attributes on a global level.
-In the `messages.fr.yml`, add an `attributes` key.
+In the `messages.fr.yml`, add an `attribute` key.

 > Translating attributes alsow impact filters in the datagrid